 MACRA will go into effect on January 1, 2020.
 It could make a huge difference in what plans you sell to new Medicare eligibles, and how you sell them.
 Your sales strategy could be affected in a big way.

 MACRA, or the Medicare Access and CHIP Reauthorization Act, is a federal law that was signed in April of 2015.
 In 2020 it will prohibit the sale of Medicare Supplement (Medigap) policies that provide coverage for Part B deductibles (C, F, and High Deductible F).

 You will not be able to sell those plans to newly eligible Medicare beneficiaries.
 However, the change will not affect beneficiaries who are already enrolled in Plan C and Plan F, so they can still renew those Medigap plans.

-Another part of MACRA is a new goal to reach a value-based payment system.
-The goal is to have 50% of Medicare treatment charges based on the quality of service (through alternative payment methods) by the end of 2018.
+Another part of MACRA is a value-based payment system for providers.
+In 2015, the goal was to have 50 percent of Medicare treatment charges based on the quality of service (through alternative payment methods) by the end of 2018.

 By 2020, everything will go through MIPS, or the Merit-Based Incentive Payment System.
 Physicians will receive a score based on quality, use of resources, practice improvement, and meaningful use of certified technology.
 That score will determine pay adjustments.

 Physicians who are in their first year of Medicare service or are below the CMS-standard patient volume threshold will not operate under this system.
 The changes do not apply to hospitals.

 You will still be able to sell Medicare Supplement plans A, B, G, K, L, M and N to newly eligible Medicare beneficiaries, and the coverage for each plan will remain unchanged.
 That means your sales strategy in your meetings won’t have to change much.